apache/arrow/docs/source/python/integration/dataset.rst

 If your engine supports predicate (filter) and projection (column) pushdown, you can pass those down to the dataset by passing them to the ``scanner``.
+Column pushdown is limited to selecting a subset of columns from the schema.
+Some implementations, including PyArrow may also support projecting and renaming columns, but this is not part of the protocol.
+Predicate pushdown is limited to a subset of expressions.
+See the docstrings for ``Scannable`` for the allowed expressions.

 The protocol